The 10 most common questions about miscarriage

 Unfortunately the management of miscarriages can be complex and the care will need to be individualised with the fertility specialist and the couple.

 There are various advanced tests available to help detect the likelihood of another miscarriage and to prevent it from occurring in the future.
-The most common one is Preimplantation Genetic Screening (PGS) which can be included as part of an IVF cycle.
-PGS allows for screening of all chromosomes in a developing embryo so only the embryo/s with normal chromosomes are selected for implantation, decreasing the risk of miscarriage from an abnormal embryo.
+The most common one is Preimplantation Genetic Testing (PGT) which can be included as part of an IVF cycle.
+PGT allows for screening of all chromosomes in a developing embryo so only the embryo/s with normal chromosomes are selected for implantation, decreasing the risk of miscarriage from an abnormal embryo.

 If a submucosal fibroid or uterine septum is diagnosed as the cause of miscarriage, the removal of these may improve the chances of implantation.